mcclatchy-southeast/census2020/readme.md

 # Preparing for Census 2020
 By Aug.
 16, the U.S. Census Bureau will release the [2020 redistricting data summary (P.L.
 94-171)](https://www.census.gov/programs-surveys/decennial-census/about/rdo/summary-files.html), its nationwide file created for use by state legislatures to in their decennial redraw of congressional and legislative lines.

 Accept where noted below, the following information is specific to data for North Carolina.

+## Data files

+[**NC block assignment file, with weights**](https://github.com/mcclatchy-southeast/census2020/blob/main/data/nc_baf_2010_2010_weighted.csv) Used to remap 2010 population counts to the redrawn 2020 block for aggregation up to the tract level.
+Weights are calculated using the intersection of each 2010 block with the 2020 block divided by the total area of the 2010 block ( `AREALAND_INT` / `AREALAND_2010` ).

+[**2010 race and ethnicity, weighted to 2020 blocks**](https://github.com/mcclatchy-southeast/census2020/blob/main/data/nc_blocks_2010_rc_eth_weighted.csv) Select columns from 2010 population counts of race and ethnicity, remapped to 2020 block shapes using land area weights from the block assignment file.
+Used for aggregation up to large geographies. *NOTE: The U.S. Census Bureau advises that [due to noise in the block-level values](https://www.census.gov/newsroom/blogs/director/2021/07/redistricting-data.html), data should be aggregated to higher levels, like block groups or tracts.*

+[**2010 race and ethnicity, weighted to 2010 tracts**](https://github.com/mcclatchy-southeast/census2020/blob/main/data/nc_tracts_2010_rc_eth_weighted.csv) Select columns from 2010 population counts of race and ethnicity, remapped to 2020 block shapes using land area weights from the block assignment file and aggregated up to 2020 tracts.

 ## Quick reference